jonasherfort/simple-modern-uv/README.md

 ### Option 2: Use Copier

-This template uses [**copier**](https://github.com/copier-org/copier), which seems like the best tool nowadays for project templates.
+This template uses **copier**, which seems like the best tool nowadays for project templates.
 Using copier is the recommended approach since it then lets you instantiate the template variables, but it requires a few more commands.

+> [!NOTE]
+>
-Note that copier also has the cool feature to [update your project template](#updating-your-project-template) as this template improves in the future.
+> Copier has the cool feature to [update your project
+> template](#updating-your-project-template) as this template improves in the future.

 To create a new project repo with `copier`: